-- 4.9 As at 10 February 2014 the Commissioner has net debt of £56.695m; this means that borrowing is currently higher than investments with total borrowing of £88.130m and investments of £31.435m. - 4.10 Investment interest rates are expected to be below long term borrowing rates throughout 2014/15 therefore value for money considerations indicate that best value can be obtained by delaying new external borrowing and by using internal cash balances to finance new capital expenditure in the short term (this is referred to as internal borrowing).
-Any short term savings gained from adopting this approach will be weighed against the potential for incurring additional long term costs by delaying unavoidable new external borrowing until later years when PWLB long term rates are forecast to be higher. - 4.11 The Treasurer has examined the potential for undertaking early repayment of some external debt to the PWLB in order to reduce the difference between its gross and net debt positions.
+- 4.9 As at 13 February 2015 the Commissioner has net debt of £71.281m; this means that borrowing is currently higher than investments with total borrowing of £96.297m and investments of £25.016m. - 4.10 Investment returns are likely to remain relatively low during 2015/16 and beyond and rates are expected to be below long term borrowing rates therefore value for money considerations indicate that best value can be obtained by delaying new external borrowing and by using internal cash balances to finance new capital expenditure in the short term (this is referred to as internal borrowing).
+Any short term savings gained from adopting this approach will be weighed against the potential for incurring additional long term costs by delaying unavoidable new external borrowing until later years when PWLB long term rates are forecast to be higher. - 4.11 The CFO has examined the potential for undertaking early repayment of some external debt to the PWLB in order to reduce the difference between its gross and net debt positions.
 The significant difference between early redemption rates and interest rates payable on PWLB debt means that large premiums are likely to be incurred by such action.
 This situation will be monitored in case the differential is narrowed by the PWLB.